-Trust Preparation and Trust Administration Lawyers – Serving Boston, Braintree, Quincy, Cape Cod and the South Shore Communities
+Trust Preparation and Trust Administration Lawyer – Serving Boston, Braintree, Quincy, Cape Cod, and the South Shore Communities

 As a trust lawyer, I help clients achieve estate distribution objectives through trust creation and trust administration.

 Trusts can be helpful for a variety of reasons as you can see from the list below, including estate tax minimization, preventing of a young adult or someone who is not good with money from suddenly receiving a large inheritance, and distributing assets to beneficiaries (including charities) over time.

 Upon learning about the nature of a client’s estate and their asset distribution plans, I can advise whether a trust may be beneficial.
 If a trust is desired, I will prepare a trust crafted to a client’s specific needs.

 Trust Administration During a Grantor’s Lifetime

 Often, the person making the trust (called the “grantor”) will also serve as a trustee during their lifetime.
 Trust administration entails managing trust assets (which often consist of financial assets, such as stocks and bonds, and real estate), as well as filing any required tax returns applicable to the trust.
 Trusts typically include a provision nominating a “successor trustee” if the original trustee dies or is unable to serve in this role.

 Trust Administration after a Grantor’s Death